FormidableLabs/victory-docs/src/screens/docs/getting-started.md

 ### 1. Set up a basic React project

 You can do this on your own if you'd like, or you can clone down [this one](https://github.com/FormidableLabs/victory-tutorial/tree/260e1fddde48532707855177c0ecbc674b184823) that we've created for you.
 If you're cloning down our example, remember to run an ```npm install``` to install all necessary dependencies.
 Once you've done this, you can run the webpack server with the command ```npm start```, and the project will render at ```localhost:8080```.
+All modifications will take place in your client.js file.

 ### 2. Add Victory